bongochong/CombinedPrivacyBlockLists/BLT/readmes/README-btp2p.md

 **Notes**:
-- If you deviate from the checklist then you are being dumb.
-This does not apply if you are modifying the files as opposed to using them as is.
+- If you don't know what you are doing and you deviate from the instructions, then you are being dumb.